-The Group is exposed to interest rate risk on its interest-bearing instruments which are affected by changes in market interest rates.
-The Group has borrowings of USD 78.0m (2013: USD 88.0m) related to a real estate asset (Wylerpark, Bern), the interest rate of which was fixed through the use of an interest rate swap until 30 July 2014.
+The Group is exposed to interestrate risk on its interest-bearing instrumentswhich are affected by changes in market interest rates.
+The Group has borrowings of USD 76.4m (2014: USD 78.0m) related to a real estate asset (Wylerpark, Bern).

-The Group has banking credit lines which are available on short notice for the Group to use in its investment activities, the costs of which are based on variable rates plus a margin.
+The Group has banking credit lines which are available on short notice forthe Group to use in its investment activities, the costs of which are based on variable rates plus a margin.
 When an investment is made utilising the facility, consideration is given to the financing costs which would impact the returns.
 The level of banking facilities used is monitored by both the Board and the management on a regular basis.
-The level of banking facilities utilised at 31 December 2014 was USD 10.3m (2013: USD 18.6m).
+The level of banking facilities utilised at 31 December 2015 was USD 13.2m(2014: USD10.4m).

-As at 31 December 2014 the Group had no financial liabilities that bore an interest rate risk, other than the previously disclosed bank facilities.
+As at 31 December 2015the Group had no financial liabilities that bore an interest rate risk, other than the previously disclosed bank facilities.

 Interest rate changes will also impact equity prices.
-The level and direction of changes in equity prices are subject to prevailing local and world economics as well as market sentiment all of which are very difficult to predict with any certainty.
+The level and direction of changes in equity prices are subject to prevailing local and world economics as well as market sentiment all of which are very difficult to predict with anycertainty.

 The Group has fixed and floating rate financial assets including bank balances that bear interest at rates based on the banks floating interest rates.
 In particular, the fair value of the Group's fixed rate financial assets is likely to be negatively impacted by an increase in interest rates.
-The interest income of the Group's floating rate financial assets is likely to be positively impacted by an increase in interest rates.
+The interest income of the Group's floating rate financial assets is likely to be positively impacted by anincreasein interest rates.